 If you notice one of these American Bully health issues, contact your vet for a check-up as soon as possible.

-Tom Novo is an enthusiastic owner of an American Bully named Rocky, who is currently eight years old.
-He fell in love with the American Bully breed a decade ago when his friends adopted a rescued Bully from a neighborhood shelter.
-Tom was inspired to acquire his own American Bully and become a dog behavioralist and trainer.
+Tom Novo is an enthusiastic owner of an eight-year-old American Bully named Rocky.
+He fell in love with the breed a decade ago when his friends adopted a rescued Bully from a neighborhood shelter.
+Tom was inspired to acquire his American Bully and become a dog behavioralist and trainer.
 He now helps households maximize the potential of the American Bully breed and regularly writes helpful, informative content on the breed.